codefresh-io/docs.codefresh.io/_docs/enterprise/installation-security.md

 * On-premise version where Codefresh runs inside the customer datacenter/cloud
 * Hybrid version where the UI runs in the Codefresh cloud but builds are running on customer premises

+On-premise and Hybrid versions are available to Enterprise customers that are looking for a "behind-the-firewall" solution.